 Before having a look at the disadvantages of working with machine learning for Cybersecurity, let us first learn that what it is all about.
-Machine learning is a type of artificial intelligence, which interprets the massive amount of data, enforcing algorithms to the material, and assuming the things on basis of observations.
+Machine learning is a type of artificial intelligence, which interprets a massive amount of data, enforcing algorithms to the material, and assuming the things on basis of observations.
 Popular technologies that work on the basis of machine learning are – speech recognition, facial recognition, object recognition, and translation services.
-In general, enterprises make use of AI to process and locate tons of datasets that is not possible for humans to perform manually.
+In general, enterprises make use of AI to process and locate tons of datasets that are not possible for humans to perform manually.
 Companies like Google, Amazon, Microsoft, and IBM make wide use of machine learning to enhance their business functionality.
 Unfortunately, few organizations started using this AI mechanism for a narrow purpose i.e., cybersecurity.
-There exists several educated people who thinks that combination of machine learning and cloud data security will make lives easier.
-Such type of people needs to open their eyes and update their knowledge with the fact that – machine learning is still having some flaws / problems within it.
+There exists several educated people who think that the combination of machine learning and cloud data security will make lives easier.
+Such type of people needs to open their eyes and update their knowledge with the fact that – machine learning is still having some flaws/problems within it.
 Instead of reducing the headache, these flaws might increase the workload for cloud computing users.

 Open Up Your Eyes And Go Through These Risks

-- Humans Need to Dedicate More Efforts – Some type of alternatives are required in the system because machine learning machines are unable to determine the cause of flag.
+- Humans Need to Dedicate More Efforts – Some types of alternatives are required in the system because machine learning machines are unable to determine the cause of the flag.
 Several officials have a fear that AI technology will take away their jobs.
-These type of individuals have to open up their mind and only have to update themselves with trending concepts to be safe in their job place.
+These types of individuals have to open up their minds and only have to update themselves with trending concepts to be safe in their job place.
 To create a system with effective output, a security data expert or scientist is required.
 Therefore, employees do not have to panic because machine learning is not at all going to replace security experts.
 Most of the organizations might require extra security pros for making a machine functionality proper.

-- Information Feeding on Daily Basis – The machine learning application for cybersecurity does not automatically work with newer data, entered by the administrator.
-It is so because these type of systems are quite picky.
+- Information Feeding on a Daily Basis – The machine learning application for cybersecurity does not automatically work with newer data, entered by the administrator.
+It is so because these types of systems are quite picky.
 The modern algorithms of machine learning are dependent on particular data for its working.
 If an enterprise desires a quality outcome, the input has to be perfect.
-This scenario puts business professionals in high pressure because it is about delivering the best quality while inputting data to gain better sensor content.
+This scenario puts business professionals under high pressure because it is about delivering the best quality while inputting data to gain better sensor content.

 - Absence Transparency In Work – When a problem is detected in the cybersecurity system, the admin can go through it and analyze the cause of the alert.
 However, it is not possible for machine learning technology in cybersecurity to address the cause of the alert.
 This leads to a lack of transparency.
 In fact, there might be alerts that end up with false positives.